corfishy/hiddenPluginForPoi/README.md

 A plugin which used to hide content for [poi](https://github.com/poooi/poi) which is a browser developed for kantai collection
 ###Preparation

-1. Download the "hiddenPluginForPoi" folder
+1. Download the "hiddenPluginForPoi.dmg" from [download link](https://github.com/corfishy/hiddenPluginForPoi/releases/download/v0.7.3/hiddenPlugin.dmg)
-2. Move the "hiddenPluginForPoi" folder to /Application/Poi.app/Contents/Resources/app/plugins/
+2. Open the dmg andMove the "hiddenPluginForPoi" folder to "plugins" folder.
 3. Enjoy it!

 ###Usage Method